 Gartner: The 40% Tipping Point

-By 2026, 40% of enterprise applications will feature task-specific AI agents (up from less than 5% in 2025).
-This is the tipping point.
+By 2026, 40% of enterprise applications will have task-specific AI agents built in (up from less than 5% in 2025).
+That's the tipping point.

 - Stage 1 (2024-2025): AI Assistants